SamuelJansen/globals/README.md

 ```
 C:\Users\my_user\path\path\path\all_my_git_projects
 ```
+![Directory with all mai guit projects](https://i.pinimg.com/originals/67/ec/2c/67ec2c13bc7ee72a06eb737eac3dc8bb.png)

-Globas project, don't actually needs to be included in this directory.
+"Globas" project, don't actually needs to be included in this directory.
 It doesn't even need to be cloned at all.

 Unless you wanna use this library the proper way.
 Bu it can be done later if it's actually needed

-![Directory with all mai guit projects](https://i.pinimg.com/originals/67/ec/2c/67ec2c13bc7ee72a06eb737eac3dc8bb.png)

 - on the directory you wanna launch the "main api" (the one that will consume other projects classes and funtions), you put the PathMannanger.py file following this path tree: